If you are facing economic uncertainty right now, I’ll share my tips on How to Sell & Offer your services so you can pivot and survive.

 One Time Free– I built my entire career on the “one time free” model.
 It’s a great way to show people what you can do, and generate recurring revenue or repeat clients.

 -If you offer a one-time Free lesson, make the lesson 20 minutes instead of 60.

-if you offer to show up on someone else’s live-stream, limit the time involved, or do it once as a test to see what kind of feedback you receive.
+If you offer to show up on someone else’s live-stream, limit the time or do it once as a test to see what kind of feedback you receive.

 Offer to do some kind of work for a new client as a “sample”.
 This might take 5-20 minutes of your time.